Last updated on September 22, 2023

 Ivan’s countenance fell.
 “Yes, that’s what I mean.”

 “Why would anyone want to enter this wasteland?”
 Leonid asked.
 “That doesn’t make sense.
-If the people of Hidden City don’t know about the pollution, then they don’t know to leave.”
-Suddenly, Leonid felt like all he wanted to do was get as far away as possible.
+If the people of Hidden City don’t know about the radiation, then they don’t know to leave.”
+Suddenly, Leonid felt like he wanted to get as far away as possible.

-Ivan replied, “Leonid, there is a cost to being free.
+Ivan replied, “Leonid, there is a cost with freedom.
 Throughout history, many have died in the pursuit of freedom.
 But some people don’t want freedom.
 They want to be taken care of by the government.
 They want possessions.
 They don’t want to be productive citizens.
 Perhaps they are lazy; perhaps they are just unmotivated.
 But in return, unwittingly, they receive death.
-A famous American once said, “Give me liberty, or give me death.’”
+A famous American once said, ‘Give me liberty, or give me death.’”